JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/github-actions/index.md

 First, the workflow is going to run on the latest version of Ubuntu, next comes the steps which are going to perform multiple operations like:

-- Step 1 : we will be configuring AWS Credentials, we need to set up an access key and secret access key in IAM.
+- Step 1: Configure AWS Credentials, we need to set up an access key and secret access key in IAM.
-- Step 2 : we are going to log into our ECR.
+- Step 2: Log into our ECR.
-- Step 3 : we will checkout code, so our workflow can access it.
+- Step 3: Checkout code, so our workflow can access it.
-- Step 4 : we will get the latest tag.
+- Step 4: Get the latest tag.
-- Step 5 : finally we are going to build, tag and push docker images in Amazon ECR.
+- Step 5: Build, tag and push docker images in Amazon ECR.

 ![github_action_custom_workflow](./steps/step4.png)

-This is how the **manual.yml** file going to look at the end.
+This is how the **manual.yml** file will look at the end.

 ```yaml
 name: Deploy image to AWS ECR